The World Heritage Missions Collection

 The complete KGS Studios World Heritage Missions Collection, featuring five framed fine art pieces, on public display as a gallery wall in the main concourse of the San Antonio International Airport.

-Public Scale works from the World Heritage Missions Collection on display at the San Antonio International Airport.
+A Private Scale set from the World Heritage Missions Collection is on display at the San Antonio International Airport.

 Paths to Patronage